nahiyanhkhan/Finance-Tracker/readme.md

-# Expense Tracker API
+# Finance Tracker API

-This is a **Flask-based Expense Tracker API** that allows users to **manage their expenses, track spending, set budgets, and export data** securely.
+This is a **Flask-based Finance Tracker API** that allows users to **manage their expenses, track spending, set budgets, and export data** securely.

 ## 🚀 Features Implemented